 Spanning 27 hectares in Sengkang, the size of about 45 football fields, and stretching over 1km and 400m wide, the Sengkang Depot can house up to 44 North East Line trains.
 The Operations Control Centre, the brain of the entire North East Line, is also located within Sengkang Depot.

-Key features of the depot include a maintenance bay where a six-car train can be lifted up to 1.5m with a push of a button, a fully-automated warehouse which stores spare parts needed for maintenance of the trains, as well as a 1.6km test track within the depot compounds.
+Key features of the depot include a maintenance bay where a six-car train can be lifted to 1.5m with a push of a button, a fully automated warehouse that stores spare parts needed for the maintenance of the trains, as well as a 1.6km test track within the depot compounds.

 Buangkok station opened three years later on 15 January 2006 after much pressure from the public.
 Ridership at this station was lower than expected, resulting in operating losses for this station in the initial years.

 With new developments around Woodleigh station, and the increase of ridership from the opening of the Circle Line, the final station of the line opened on the eighth anniversary of the North East Line, 20 June 2011.

 The North East Line will be extended 1.6km northwards with Punggol Coast station by 2024, serving the Northshore District, Punggol Point District and Punggol Digital District.
 It will also serve Singapore's pilot Enterprise District comprising of JTC Corporation's mixed-use developments and also the new campus from Singapore Institute of Technology.
 The extension will be opened in tandem with the developments around the area.

 The contract to build the new station and the 830m long tunnels was clinched by China State Construction Engineering Corporation on 8 December 2017, with constructions starting in the same month.
 The project was initially slated to be completed by 2023 but was pushed back by a year to 2024 due to the COVID-19 pandemic.

 |20 June 2003||North East Line||HarbourFront - Punggol (14 stations)|